-Our desire to provide equal opportunity to all is reflected in every aspect of our professional relations at SAGESS: applicant screening, recruitment, work assignments, promotion, transfers, compensation, training, and supplier relations.
+Our commitment to providing equal opportunity to all is reflected in every aspect of our professional relations at SAGESS: applicant screening, recruitment, work assignments, promotion, transfers, compensation, training, and supplier relations.

-At the end of 2020, 47% of SAGESS employees were women (including seconded employees) and 30% of SAGESS managers were women.
+At the end of 2021, 47% of SAGESS employees were women (including seconded employees) and 30% of SAGESS managers were women.
 Women are also represented on the Board of Directors.
-Thirty-one percent of Board members are women, based on average representation on the Board in 2020.
+Thirty-one percent of Board members are women, based on average representation on the Board in 2021.